michael-ezeanioma/sqlalchemy-challenge/README.md

 - Visualized results using Matplotlib.

-Flask API

-Created endpoints to serve precipitation, station, and temperature data.
+- Created endpoints to serve precipitation, station, and temperature data.

-Used Flask jsonify() to return data in JSON format.
+- Used Flask jsonify() to return data in JSON format.

-Implemented dynamic routes for querying temperature statistics based on user-provided date ranges.
+- Implemented dynamic routes for querying temperature statistics based on user-provided date ranges.

 # Dependencies